GRAPPA EU

 STICHTING GROUP FOR RESEARCH AND ASSESSMENT OF PSORIASIS AND PSORIATIC ARTHRITIS EU POLICY PLAN

 The mission of GRAPPA EU is to further the work of GRAPPA with a specific focus on participating in research projects relating to psoriasis and psoriatic arthritis in the European Union.
-See our Policy Plan below.

-GRAPPA EU Status and Details
+GRAPPA EU Status and Governance

 Governance